microsoft/vscode-docs/docs/copilot/copilot-extensibility-overview.md

 ---
 # GitHub Copilot extensibility in VS Code

-You can extend GitHub Copilot in Visual Studio Code to expand the functionality of Copilot Chat or to take advantage of Copilot's Language Learning Model (LLM) to build AI features into your extension.

-To extend Copilot in VS Code, you build a VS Code extension with additional capabilities, including:
+You can extend GitHub Copilot in Visual Studio Code to expand the functionality of Copilot Chat or to take advantage of Copilot's Large Language Model (LLM) to build AI features into your extension.
+In this article, you learn about the different ways to extend Copilot in your VS Code extension and how to get started.

-- Adding a chat participant in the VS Code Chat view to give users a natural-language interface
-- Using the Copilot LLM to interpret user prompts and generate responses
-- Using the Copilot LLM to implement AI-powered features in your extension

 ## About Copilot extensibility in VS Code

-You have different options to extend Copilot in your VS Code extension:
+The basis for extending Copilot in VS Code is building a VS Code extension.
+There are different ways in which you can extend Copilot in your VS Code extension:

 - **VS Code Chat extension**: use the Chat API to create a chat participant that gives users a natural-language interface and provides domain-specific help via the Chat view in VS Code.
 Optionally, you can use the Copilot LLM to interpret user prompts and generate responses.